 Full decontamination can be done by park staff through the boating season at the Eleven Mile Shop by appointment only between the hours of 7 AM until 5 PM daily.
 Owners should be aware that an inspection at Eleven Mile Reservoir will be required every time the vessel enters or leaves the ramp area for launching or loading unless the vessel has an untampered inspection strap attached to its bow and affixing it to the trailer that was placed upon it at Eleven Mile State Park when entering or exiting the ramp lot.

-EFFECTIVE April 01st, 2017: The North Shore Boat Ramp will be opened to all use for the spring/summer season at the start of business on this date.
+EFFECTIVE Sept.
+04th, 2017: The Witcher's Cove Boat Ramp will be closed to all use for the fall/winter season at the close of business on this date.

-EFFECTIVE April 01st, 2017: The lake will be opened to all boating for the summer season at start of business on this date.
-The North Shore ANS Inspection station will also be opened on this date.
+EFFECTIVE Oct.
+31st, 2017: The lake will be closed to boating for the fall/ winter season at the close of business on this date.
+The North Shore Boat Ramp and ANS Inspection station will also be closed on this date.

 How Can You Help?